Field of Study: Humanities

 In addition to a Spanish language course, you’ll take a culture course.
 The culture course is typically taught in English, although one section may be taught in Spanish depending on the interest and size of the student group.

 Before you leave California, you’ll complete a short survey and placement test to establish your placement level.
 Placement results are final.
-In rare, exceptional cases, it may be possible to switch placement levels after arrival.
+In rare, exceptional cases, it may be possible to improve your placement level after arrival.
 You’d need to demonstrate that you took Spanish coursework during the winter or spring quarters—or the spring semester—prior to participation and complete a secondary evaluation.

 Courses and credit